zeeguu/api/README.md

     python -m nltk.downloader -d ~/nltk_data all
     python setup.py install

+Also, make sure to copy and adapt the

 To test it run `./run_tests.sh`

 To try out the API run `export ZEEGUU_API_CONFIG=<path to config file> && python -m zeeguu_api`